deciduously/music/post.md

 }
 ```

 Phew!
-Lots of code, but now we can operate directly in terms of intervals instead of cents.
+Lots of code, but now we can operate directly in terms of intervals.

 There's one more step to get to frequencies though.
 Remember how Middle C was some crazy fraction, 261.626?
 This is because cents are a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) unit, standardized around the point 440.0.
 Because of equal temperament, this 2:1 ratio holds for arbitrarily smaller intervals than octaves as well, where the math isn't always so clean.
 Doubling this will get 880.0Hz, every time, but how would we add a semitone?
 It's 100 cents, nice and neat, and there are 12 semitones - so we'd need to increase by a 12th of what doubling the number would do: `440 * 2^(1/12)`.
 Looks innocuous enough, but my calculator gives me 466.164, Rust gives me 466.1637615180899 - not enough to perceptually matter, but enough that it's important that the standard is the interval ratio and not the specific amount of Hertz to add or subtract.
 Those amounts will only be precise in floating point decimal representations at exact octaves from the base note, because that's integral factor after multiplying by 1 in either direction, 2 or 1/2.